reportportal/docs/src/md/src/DashboardsAndWidgets/WidgetCreation.md

 **Widget view**

-Widget has a table view.
+The widget has a table view.
 Each line contains information regarding one component (one unique attribute value):

 - component name
 - component passing rate
 - statistics: Total/Passed/Failed/Skipped/ Product bugs/ Automation bugs/ System issues/ To investigate
 - information about attribute value in the custom column

-Total line shows summary for all components.
+The total line shows a summary of all components.

 **Custom column**

-Why you may need a cusotm column?
-Let's see it on the example.
+Why you may need a custom column?
+Let's see it in the example.

 **Use case #3**

 **Use Case:** You need to understand the impact of failed test cases

 **Problem:** You created a Component Health Check widget and can see a list with features and their passing rate.
-But you can not understand importance of failed features.
+But you can not understand the importance of failed features.

 **Solution:** Add for all test executions attributes with an attribute key 'priority: XXX'.
-For instanse:
+For instance:
 - priority: low
 - priority: major
 - priority: critical